This Haunted Road Trip Will Lead You To The Scariest Places In Alabama

 Now, let’s take a look at a few of Alabama’s most haunted places that would be great to visit during a road trip.

-Have you visited any of these haunted places?
+Have you visited any of the most haunted places in Alabama?
 Are you up for taking this haunted road trip?
 What other haunted places in Alabama would be perfect to add to this road trip?
 Share your suggestions with us!

 Most Haunted Places in Alabama